13 Types Of Living Room Tables For Every Style

 How Many Tables Should Be Used?

-In general, there are a few tables you’ll want to make sure you have.
-This includes a coffee table and an end or accent table to go with every two seats you place.
-This might include two separate chairs with a table between or an end table on either end of a sofa.
+In general, there are a few you’ll want to make sure you have.
+This includes a coffee and an end or accent table to go with every two seats you place.
+This might include two separate chairs with a one between or an end table on either end of a sofa.

 Should A Sofa Table Be As Long As The Sofa?